 How to Spatchcock a Turkey

-- Flip the turkey over and locate the nob or cartilage/bone that is at the top the breast on the inside of the bird.
+- Flip the turkey over and locate the nob or cartilage/bone that is at the top of the breast on the inside of the bird.
 Using a sharp knife slice through this nob*- it should be pretty easy.

 - Flip the bird over and lay out flat.